-- Property income—machinery, equipment, structures, natural resources, product inventory, and other tangible or intangible assets—is allocated compensation to various owners for services on behalf of a domestic establishment that directs sales to the U.S. food supply.
+- Property income—machinery, equipment, structures, natural resources, product inventory, and other tangible or intangible assets are allocated compensation to various owners for services on behalf of a domestic establishment that direct sales to the U.S. food supply.

-- Output taxes—excise, sales, property, and severance taxes (less subsidies), customs duties, and non-tax fees are levied by Federal, State, and local governments independently of establishment dispersals to primary factor owners.
-Taxes that are tied to outlays for domestic labor and capital, such as income-based taxes, are not reported separately but are included in the primary domestic factor returns.
+- Output taxes—excise, sales, property, and severance taxes (less subsidies), customs duties, and nontax fees are levied by Federal, State, and local governments independently of establishment dispersals to primary factor owners.
+Taxes tied to outlays for domestic labor and capital (such as income-based taxes) are not reported separately but are included in the primary domestic factor returns.

-For calendar year 2017, the primary factor series indicates that 50.5 cents of every food dollar expenditure goes to the salary and benefits of domestic workers, 35.3 cents is dispensed as property income, and the remainder is split between U.S. government (output taxes) and international assets (imports).
+For calendar year 2022, the primary factor series indicates 49.3 cents of every food dollar expenditure go to the salary and benefits of domestic workers, 36.8 cents is dispensed as property income, and the remainder is split between U.S. Government (output taxes) and international assets (imports).

-Cross-tabulated statistics of primary factor value added by industry group are displayed in table form because these data provide more detail than can effectively be displayed in a food dollar visual.
-The underlying detailed value-added data for 2017 are presented below:
+Cross-tabulated statistics of primary factor value added data by industry groups are displayed in table form because these data provide more detail than can effectively be displayed in a food dollar visual.
+The underlying detailed value-added data for 2022 are presented below: